Your Shopping Cart

 How Much is Enough?

-According to one dietary study (9), most Americans get a dose of combined EPA and DHA equalling 100-200mg per day while many experts recommend getting at least 650mg (combined EPA/DHA) per day, and I like my intake to be at least 500mg of DHA a day.
-More is even more beneficial as “Supplemental intakes of EPA and DHA combined at doses up to 5 g/day… do not raise safety concerns for adults.”
-CITE
+According to one dietary study (9), most Americans get a dose of combined EPA and DHA equaling 100-200mg per day while many experts recommend getting at least 650mg (combined EPA/DHA) per day, and if you are not deficient or dealing with a traumatic brain injury, then 1,400 mg/day combined EPA and DHA should be plenty but bore can be even more beneficial.
+Especially if you are deficient.

 Why Monoglyceride?